Good Samaritan Remediation of Abandoned Hardrock Mines Program

 What are the goals of the Program?

-The proposed activities, as compared to the baseline conditions described in the permit, will make measurable progress toward achieving applicable water standards, improved soil quality, improved sediment quality, other improved environmental or safety conditions, or reductions in threats to soil, sediment, or water quality or other environmental or safety conditions.
+The proposed activities, as compared to the baseline conditions described in the permit, should be designed to make measurable progress toward achieving applicable water standards, improved soil quality, improved sediment quality, other improved environmental or safety conditions, or reductions in threats to soil, sediment, or water quality or other environmental or safety conditions.

 How does the Pilot Program work?

-The Act allows up to 15 Good Samaritan Remediation Permits and 15 Investigative Sampling Permits.
-If the permit is for a project on private, State, or Tribal lands, EPA reviews and approves the permit (including the required NEPA analysis).
-If the permit is for a project on Federal Lands, the Federal Land Management Agency (e.g., Department of the Interior, Department of Agriculture) will also review and approve the permit (including the required NEPA analysis).
-EPA is working on the process for applicants to submit permit applications, please check back for further information.
+The Act allows up to 15 Good Samaritan permits and 15 investigative sampling permits.
+If the permit is for a project on private, state, or Tribal lands, EPA reviews and approves the permit (including completing the required NEPA analysis).
+If the permit is for a project on federal lands, the applicable federal land management agency (e.g., Department of the Interior for land managed by the Bureau of Land Managment or Department of Agriculture for land managed by the Forest Service) will also review and approve the permit (including completing the required NEPA analysis).
+EPA is working on the process for applicants to submit permit applications.
+Please check back for further information.

-A Good Samaritan is a person that, with respect to historic mine residue—
+A Good Samaritan is a person that, with respect to historic mine residue (as defined by the Act) —

 (A) is not a past or current owner or operator of the abandoned hardrock mine site at which the historic mine residue is located; or a portion of that abandoned hardrock mine site;